 Expect that no more than 2-3 such CRDs added in proposed agenda of a conf call

 As usual the documents need to be uploaded to the server at least 24 hours in advance and it is highly recommended that the docs are reviewed by TTTs and sent to the reflector for early feedback

+Generally will allocate first 90 minutes of the conf call to these CRs

+Chair is expected to continue tagging the CIDs on these CRs in green font to identify CIDs that are expected to be straightforward/non-controversial (we had a separate guideline sent a while ago on this item)

+Author needs not read the comment and the proposed change for these CIDs but rather shows only the proposed changes directly.

+Members can always ask the author to read the comment if so they prefer.

 Chairs to track CID progress while a document is presented